VPTAS claim form

 - making sure the medical specialist’s details are correctly completed on the claim form and the specialist or their authorising officer has signed the claim form.

 The claim lodgement date is the date the VPTAS office receives the completed claim form.
 The applicant should keep a photocopy of all receipts and documents, including the completed VPTAS claim form.
 Processing time and payment takes approximately six to eight weeks from the claim lodgement date.
-Payment can be made via electronic funds transfer (EFT) or by cheque.
+Payment will be made via electronic funds transfer (EFT) into the provided bank account detailed in Section E of the VPTAS claim form.